-POLICY FLU 1.2.1b: Factors in the evaluation and update of the strategy shall include, but not be limited to: improved livability and affordability for residents, heightened community revitalization and placemaking, lower housing and transportation costs, increased mobility options and access efficient transportation to jobs, more investments and enhanced regional connections, expanded shopping and housing choices, increased sustainability and reduced greenhouse gas emissions (i.e. less need to drive), and enhanced economic development.
+POLICY FLU 1.2.1b: Factors in the evaluation and update of the strategy shall include, but not be limited to: improved livability and affordability for residents, heightened community revitalization and placemaking, lower housing and transportation costs, increased mobility options and accessto jobs, more efficient transportationinvestments and enhanced regional connections, expanded shopping and housing choices, increased sustainability and reduced greenhouse gas emissions (i.e. less need to drive), and enhancedeconomic development.

-POLICY FLU 1.2.1c: Where appropriate, the official flex map shall be amended to assist the City in protecting and preserving residential neighborhoods as well as limiting growth on the barrier island, through directed approaches in the location of flex units.
+POLICY FLU 1.2.1c: Where appropriate, the official flex map shall be amended to assist the City inprotecting and preserving residential neighborhoods as well as limiting growth on the barrier island, through directed approaches in the location of flex units.